 George Washington: Portrait in Song

-(William Billings, Philip Phile, John Stafford Smith and Traditional)
+(William Billings, Philip Phile, John Stafford Smith)

 Ernestine Schumann-Heink, Contralto